Sign In

 But, keep in mind if a health professional completes additional certifications, licenses, education, and training, the additional education and credentials can potentially expand their scope of practice.

-Why Is Understanding the Scope of Practice Important?
+Why Is Understanding a Health Coach's Scope of Practice Important?

 First and foremost, it’s essential to keep in mind that this information is not intended to be legal advice.
 It is important to get current regulations on this topic from a legal professional in your local area for the most up-to-date and accurate advice specific to you and your health coaching business.